Zhang Wentian: The First Chinese Civil War (1927-1937)

-On February 5, the Red Army arrived in Bijie, and held a Politburo meeting here.
+On 5 February, the Red Army arrived in Bijie, and held a Politburo meeting here.
 Zhang Wentian replaced Bo Gu as the CCP Central Committee General Secretary.
-On May 12, Zhang Wentian presided over the Huili Meeting.
+On 12 May, Zhang Wentian presided over the Huili Meeting.
 After the First and Fourth Red Army joined forces in June 1935, Zhang Wentian supported Mao Zedong's decision to go up north and opposed Zhang Guotao's plan to go south.

 In 1936, the Red Army carried out the failed eastern and western expedition (western route army).
 During this period, Zhang Wentian, Mao Zedong, and Zhou Enlai cooperated to push the anti-Japanese national united front into the CCP's focus.
-After the outbreak of Xian Incident in December, Zhang Wentian held a meeting to deal with the incident.
-At this meeting, Mao Zedong proposed to "put Chiang on trial", "get rid of Chiang", and Zhang Wentian advocated "not to take the opposite policy with Nanjing, not to organize opposition against Nanjing", "to strive to gain legitimacy of the Nanjing government and join forces with anti-Chiang troops".
+After the outbreak of Xi'an Incident in December, Zhang Wentian held a meeting to deal with the incident.
+At this meeting, Mao Zedong proposed to "put Chiang on trial", "get rid of Chiang", and Zhang Wentian advocated "not to take the opposite policy with Nanjing, not to organise opposition against Nanjing", "to strive to gain legitimacy of the Nanjing government and join forces with anti-Chiang troops".
 In the end, under the pressure from Stalin, the Xian Incident was peacefully resolved.
 In January 1937, Zhang Wentian secretly went to Xian to discuss matters with Zhou Enlai, Bo Gu and others.